Tax Advantage Accounts

 and serves as the fiduciary for the benefits plans and trust assets,

 hires and monitors the performance of the fund managers, and oversees

 the administration of the plans.
 The Trust Committee is made up of

 nine manager Trustees chosen by employer groups across Foundations.

 The Advisory Council is made up of nine HR leaders elected to

 represent participating employers on day-to-day operational issues and

 to ensure effective two-way communication between the employers’ HR

 staffs and the Foundations team.
 The Council helps align operations

-with client expectations, and provides valuable perspective on key
+with employer expectations, and provides valuable perspective on key

 issues that shape the delivery of products and services.